 - when you contact us for the above and any other reason, we may monitor and keep a record of that correspondence (in whatever form).

 Ordinarily, we will collect any such personal data directly from you.
-In some case, however, we may collect personal data from third parties (for example our clients and other professional advisers) or we may collect publicly available information about you or your business (including through electronic data sources).
+In some cases, however, we may collect personal data from third parties (for example our clients and other professional advisers on our clients’ matters, those on the other side of a transaction or litigation or third-party services or systems used for compliance or regulatory checks) or we may collect publicly available information about you or your business (including through electronic data sources).

-The Type of Personal Data that We Collect and Process
+The Type of Personal Data that We Collect and/or Process

 We may collect and process a number of different categories of your personal data, including but not limited to the following:

 - Personal details (such as name, postal address, email address, telephone number, fax and other contact details);